paulbradish/awesome-digital-marketing/README.md

 ### Finally...

-I hope this list helps point you in the right direction, but I cannot stress this enough: ___don't take it (or anything you read online) verbatim.___ Use it as a resource only and do your own research.
+I hope this list helps point you in the right direction, but I cannot stress this enough: ___don't take it (or anything you read online) verbatim.___ Use it as a resource only to compliment your own research.
 When vetting services and software especially, using an [evaluation matrix](https://www.google.com/search?q=evaluation+matrix) is an effective way verify that you're making the right choice.

-If you do find this awesome list useful, please share it with others! ☮️
+If you do find this awesome list useful, please ⭐ and share it with others! ☮️